Fluid Mixing from Viscous Fingering: Introduction

 Mixing efficiency at low Reynolds numbers can be enhanced by exploiting hydrodynamic instabilities that induce heterogeneity and disorder in the flow.
 The unstable displacement of fluids with different viscosities, or viscous fingering~\cite{homsy87-fing}, provides a powerful mechanism to increase fluid-fluid interfacial area and enhance mixing.
 We numerically simulate the process of viscous fingering in a two-dimensional porous medium for two perfectly miscible, incompressible, neutrally buoyant fluids.
 The physical model describes flow in a porous medium or Hele-Shaw cell---a thin gap between two parallel plates.
 The goal of the simulation is to demonstrate and understand mixing between the two fluids due to viscous fingering.
 The mathematical model is comprised of the advection-dispersion equation, Darcy's law, and the divergence-free velocity condition.
 There are two governing parameters in the non-dimensionalized set of equations--viscosity contrast between the two fluids and the P\'eclet number of the flow (ratio of advection to diffusion).
 The fluid dynamics video accompanying this document is created from a simulation where the viscosity ratio is $33$ and the P\'eclet number is $10000$.

-The video is generated using snapshots of the concentration field at successive time steps.
+We will describe the first simulation movie in the accompanying video file.
+This simulation is generated using snapshots of the concentration field at successive time steps.
 Light yellow color indicates the less viscous fluid and dark color indicates the more viscous fluid.
 Intermediate colors denote a mixture of the two pure fluids.
 We have used an exponential viscosity-concentration relationship for the mixture, i.e., viscosity of the mixture is proportional to the exponential of concentration of the more viscous fluid in the mixture.
 The displacement is from left to right and the reference frame is moving with the average speed of the flow.
 A slightly perturbed flat interface separates the two fluids initially.
 Periodic boundary conditions are applied in the transverse direction.
 Fresh less viscous fluid enters the domain continuously from the left boundary and the right edge is a natural flow boundary.

 The less viscous fluid tries to move faster than the more viscous fluid because of its higher mobility.
 The displacement front becomes unstable leading to the formation of viscous fingers.
 With time, these fingers grow longitudinally much faster than they can diffuse transversely.
 This leads to stretching of the initial interface between the two fluids.
 Tips of these fingers split and smaller fingers emerge from them continuously, leading to further stretching of the interface and overall higher mixing rate across the interface.
 Other interesting nonlinear mechanisms visible during the fingering process are shielding of one finger by another, merging of fingers, fading of fingers and also channeling of a dominant finger through the more viscous domain.
 These events result from the non-local coupling between the concentration and the pressure fields due to a concentration-dependent viscosity.